joshuacords/opr/OPR-Riverside-Version.md

 ### Morale Check
 If half or less of the models in a unit remain from the amount it started the game with, or with a single model unit - if it has taken at least half of its Tough value in wounds, the unit takes a **Morale Test**.
 If the test fails, the unit is **Shaken**.

+## Melee Attacks

+1. Movement
+2. Determine Attacks
+3. Resolve Attacks
+4. Return Strikes
+4. Morale Check

+### Movement
+Once all models in the Charging unit have moved, all models in the targeted unit that are not in base contact with it must move by up to 3" to get into base contant or as close as possible.

+### Determine Attacks
+All models in the Charging unit within 2" of the targeted enemy may attack with their melee weapons.

+### Resolve Attacks
+See **Resolving Attacks**.

+### Return Strikes
+The defending unit may choose to strike back.
+If so, all defending models ...

+### Morale Check
+If half or less of the models in a unit remain from the amount it started the game with, or with a single model unit - if it has taken at least half of its Tough value in wounds, the unit takes a **Morale Test**.
+If the test fails, the unit is **Shaken**.

 ## Resolving Attacks

 ### Roll Attacks
-For each target unit, roll all attacks of models firing on that unit.
-Use the model's Quality for the base difficulty.
+For each target unit, roll all weapon attacks against that unit.
+Use the weapon's model's Quality for the base difficulty.
 Each successful roll counts as a Hit.

 ### Roll Defense
 For every Hit, the targeted unit rolls a die to defend, using its Defense for the base difficulty.
 A success discards the Hit, a failure causes 1 Wound to the target.